ecmwf/earthkit-regrid/docs/inventory/index.rst

 .. include:: pre_gen_warn.rst

-The pages below contain all the **source and target gridspec** combinations for which a matrix exists.
+The pages below contain all the **source and target gridspec** combinations for which a matrix is available.
 The information is grouped by source grid type.

 .. toctree::
     :maxdepth: 1